 - Burst to the cloud and use new applications without migrating your data.

 While gaining WEKA's scale, performance, and resiliency advantages, you can gradually move applications to S3 and access the same data through multiple protocols, POSIX, S3, SMB, NFS, and GPUDirect Storage.

 The WEKA S3 is a scalable and resilient service that provides multi-protocol access to data.

 You implement the S3 service by specifying a set of storage servers that run the S3 protocol and then creating a logical S3 cluster to expose the S3 service.
 When defining many servers that serve the S3 protocol, the S3 cluster scales to higher performance.

-The Weka S3 service works on top of the WekaFS file service.
+The WEKA S3 service works on top of the WEKA filesystem service.
 Buckets are mapped to top-level directories, and objects are mapped to files.
-Then, the same data can be exposed with either Weka-supported protocols.
+Then, the same data can be exposed with either WEKA-supported protocols.

 User access to S3 APIs can be either authenticated or anonymous.